cwells/taskgraph/README.md

 3. including new library

-I did a quick grep through the source and it appears this decorator is only used 45 times, so I estimate this would take less than a day for one person to implement.
+I did a quick grep through the source and it appears this decorator is only used 45 times, and this would appear to be a largely mechanical refactor, so I estimate this would take one day to complete.

 While it may seem like a rather small thing, when presented with this: